comsysto/github-pages-basic-auth-proxy/README.md

 ### 1.3 How is this secure?

   * Basically `gh-pages` URLs are public
-  * BUT if you create a directory in your `gh-pages` branch which is called `086e41eb6ff7a50ad33ad742dbaa2e70b75740c4950fd5bbbdc71981e6fe88e3` and proxy to this dir, it will be secure as long as no one knows this "obfuscator-dir"
+  * BUT if you create a directory in your `gh-pages` branch which is called e.g. `086e41eb6ff7a50ad33ad742dbaa2e70b75740c4950fd5bbbdc71981e6fe88e3` and proxy to this dir, it will be secure as long as no one knows this **obfuscator**.

 ## 2. Installation